andrearafanelli/MAS_Py_FLOOD/README.md

   ```sh
   python/models/
   ```

-6. If you don't want to train the model you can directly refer to the model called **experiment.pt**.
+Please Note: if you don't want to train the model you can directly refer to the model called **experiment.pt**.

-7. Test your model with:
+6. Test your model with:
   ```sh
   cd python
   python experiment.py --mode test